-QC process Data types Passing criteria Error modes addressed Beta Release results Fingerprint concordance WGS (uses Arrays) log-likelihood ratio > -3 -Sample swaps -Large amount of sample contamination All array and WGS sample pairs are concordant.
-Sex concordance WGS and Arrays Sex call is concordant with self-reported sex at birth.
+Fingerprint concordance WGS (uses Arrays) log-likelihood ratio > -3 -Sample swaps -Large amount of sample All array and WGS sample pairs are concordant. / contamination · Sex concordance WGS and Arrays Sex call is concordant with self-reported sex at birth.
 OR Self-reported sex at birth reported as "Other" or was not reported -Sample swaps All array and WGS samples are concordant.
 Call rate Arrays > 0.98 (> 98%) -Sample contamination -Sample preparation error All array samples meet the threshold.
 Inconsistency across GCs was discovered.
-See the Call Rate Section and Known Issues #2 We erroneously failed 2997 array samples, which are not included in the release.
+See the Call Rate Section and Known Issues #2 We erroneously failed 2994 array samples, which are not included in this release.
 However, we have included the corresponding WGS samples.
 See Known Issues #1 .
 Cross-individual contamination rate WGS and Arrays WGS: < 0.03 (< 3%) Arrays: None (Reported only) Sample contamination from another individual All WGS samples meet the threshold.
-For arrays, we only report the contamination rate, but do not filter array samples, since the call rate is a proxy for high levels of contamination.
+Tale Unity) For arrays, we only report the contamination rate, but do not filter array samples, since the call rate is a proxy for high levels of contamination.
 WGS samples with corresponding arrays that have a contamination rate above 10% were not released.
-Coverage WGS ≥ 30x mean coverage ≥ 90% of bases at 20x coverage ≥8e10 aligned Q30 Bases ≥ 95% at 20x in regions of the 59 AoU Hereditary Disease Risk genes (AoUHDR) See Appendix F for more information -Sample preparation error -Poor sensitivity and precision of variant calling All WGS samples meet the thresholds.
+Coverage WGS ≥ 30x mean coverage -Sample preparation error -Poor sensitivity and All WGS samples meet the thresholds. ≥ 90% of bases at 20x coverage precision of variant calling ≥8e10 aligned Q30 Bases ≥ 95% at 20x in regions of the 59 AoU Hereditary Disease Risk genes (AoUHDR) See Appendix F for more information